 Welcome to my website!
+My name is pronounced as "Ying-jie Chee".
 I am an assistant professor at Copenhagen Business School.
 I obtained my PhD in Finance from Stockholm School of Economics.
 I am interested in banking, corporate finance, and financial intermediation.
 You can find my CV here and some of my ongoing projects below.

 Email: yingjiee.qi@gmail.com